The questions parents ask first.

 +

-Wherever makes sense for the craft.
+Wherever makes sense for the craft or skill.
 Woodworking and pottery usually happen at the mentor's home studio.
 Baking and writing often happen at the family's kitchen table.
 Gardening can be either.
 Public-space options (libraries, community centers) are flagged on every profile for parents who prefer them.

 Finding the right mentor for your kid.